EDCD/EDMarketConnector/README.md

  -v, --version  print program version and exit
- -c FILE        write ship loadout to FILE in Coriolis json format -e FILE        write ship loadout to FILE in E:D Shipyard format -m FILE        write station commodity market data to FILE in CSV format -o FILE        write station outfitting data to FILE in CSV format -s FILE        write station shipyard data to FILE in CSV format
+ -c FILE        write ship loadout to FILE in Coriolis json format -e FILE        write ship loadout to FILE in E:D Shipyard format -l FILE        write ship locations to FILE in CSV format -m FILE        write station commodity market data to FILE in CSV format -o FILE        write station outfitting data to FILE in CSV format -s FILE        write station shipyard data to FILE in CSV format -t FILE        write player status to FILE in CSV format
 ```

 The program returns one of the following exit codes.
 Further information may be written to stderr.